sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(test({allIngredients: [1]})).toBe(undefined);
 -->

-Now the `return` statement is more noticeable: it has its own line, braces create extra negative space around it, and, most important, it has a familiar shape of an `if` statement.
+Now the `return` statement is more noticeable: it has its own line, braces create extra negative space around it, and, most importantly, it has the familiar shape of an `if` statement.
 Without braces, it looks like any other line (see the illustration).

 ![Shapes of if conditions without and with braces](images/if-shapes.svg)